What is Platform as a Service (PaaS)?

-- Efficient application management: The PaaS model gives you access to everything you need to support the entire lifecycle of your application.
+- Efficient application management: The platform as a service model gives you access to everything you need to support the entire lifecycle of your application.
 This includes building, deploying, managing, testing and updating the app — all in the same integrated environment.

 What are the downsides of PaaS?

 No solution is perfect.
-Despite the benefits, the PaaS model can present challenges.
+Despite the benefits, the platform as a service model can present challenges.
 Depending upon your specific pain points and what type of disruptions are the most problematic for you, the priority of these issues will differ.

 Some may be non-starters; others might just be minor annoyances.
 Still, it is always important to understand what you're getting into.

 - Security and compliance: A platform as a service vendor is responsible for storing data, including code and potentially databases, and often does so through third-party providers.
 As a result, you could encounter difficulties with assessing and testing app and data security and verifying vendors’ compliance with data-security regulations.